-It’s possible that during his first months of life your baby will have some regular periods of irritability, especially between 6:00 pm and 12:00 am.
+During their first months of life, your baby may have some regular periods of irritability, especially between 6:00 pm and 12:00 am.
 These episodes might last around 3 hours, and they will happen in the first 6 weeks after birth.
 Then these fits might reduce to 1 or 2 hours a day between the third and fourth months.

 If your little one calms down after a couple of hours and is calm and relaxed for the rest of the day, that’s great!
-But if your baby continues crying and fussing, and the irritability intensifies, it is best that you contact your pediatrician, since your baby might have colic.
+But if your baby continues crying and fussing, and the irritability intensifies, you should contact your pediatrician, since your baby might have colic.

 Some signs that you might observe in your little one are uncontrollable crying, constant moving and stretching of the legs, and having gases.
 You might also notice that your baby’s stomach is bloated or distended because of the gasses.

-Keep reading to find out how to help relieve your baby’s colic!
+Keep reading to find out how to help relieve colic in your baby!
 We will talk about it in the next few lines.